 NCHRC is North Carolina’s only comprehensive harm reduction program.
-NCHRC engages in grassroots advocacy, resource development, coalition building and direct services for those made vulnerable by drug use, sex work, overdose, immigration status, gender, STIs, HIV and hepatitis.
+NCHRC engages in grassroots advocacy, resource development, coalition building and direct services for people impacted by drug use, sex work, overdose, immigration status, gender, STIs, HIV and hepatitis.
 NCHRC also provides resources and support to the law enforcement, public health and provider communities.

-We believe that the key to bringing sex workers, crack smokers, injection drug users and others who engage in high-risk activities closer to prevention and health services is to treat every person, regardless of their circumstance or condition, with dignity and respect.
-NCHRC’s nonjudgmental approach allows our members to move through a process of self- discovery and self-empowerment at their own pace.
-By developing relationships based on honesty, community, tolerance and cooperation, our staff helps people live healthier and more fulfilling lives while raising the health index of the community.

-What is Harm Reduction?

-Harm reduction refers to a range of public health policies designed to reduce the harmful consequences associated with drug use, sex work and other high risk activities.
-Harm reduction is an alternative and, in some cases, a complement to the more conventional approaches of demand and supply reduction.

-“The help I got from the harm reduction program was more than just clean equipment, it was about being with people who didn’t judge me for my addiction, and who really wanted to help.” - Sam, a former drug user and sex worker in North Carolina

-NCHRC's main office is in Raleigh, NC, but we also have staff in Wilmington, Fayetteville, Durham, Greensboro and Greenville.
-In addition, we have consultants all over the state.
-Our staff and consultants are mostly do work in the community, so please call before visiting any of our sites.

-Edited text | NCHRC is North Carolina’s only comprehensive harm reduction program.
-NCHRC engages in grassroots advocacy, resource development, coalition building and direct services for those made vulnerable by drug use, sex work, overdose, immigration status, gender, STIs, HIV and hepatitis.
-NCHRC also provides resources and support to the law enforcement, public health and provider communities.

-We believe that the key to bringing sex workers, crack smokers, injection drug users and others who engage in high-risk activities closer to prevention and health services is to treat every person, regardless of their circumstance or condition, with dignity and respect.
+We believe that the key to bringing law enforcement, sex workers, crack smokers, injection drug users and others who engage in high-risk activities and services closer to prevention and health services is to treat every person, regardless of their circumstance or condition, with dignity and respect.
 NCHRC’s nonjudgmental approach allows our members to move through a process of self- discovery and self-empowerment at their own pace.
 By developing relationships based on honesty, community, tolerance and cooperation, our staff helps people live healthier and more fulfilling lives while raising the health index of the community.

 What is Harm Reduction?

 Harm reduction refers to a range of public health policies designed to reduce the harmful consequences associated with drug use, sex work and other high risk activities.
 Harm reduction is an alternative and, in some cases, a complement to the more conventional approaches of demand and supply reduction.

 “The help I got from the harm reduction program was more than just clean equipment, it was about being with people who didn’t judge me for my addiction, and who really wanted to help.” - Sam, a former drug user and sex worker in North Carolina

 NCHRC's main office is in Raleigh, NC, but we also have staff in Wilmington, Fayetteville, Durham, Greensboro and Greenville.
 In addition, we have consultants all over the state.
 Our staff and consultants are mostly do work in the community, so please call before visiting any of our sites.